bruvellu/cephalic-furrow/3-text/furrow.md

 timing of mitotic domains at the head--trunk interface (Figure
 @fig:mitotic-domains).
 The ectopic folds in btd and eve mutants are often positioned between adjacent mitotic domains (Figure @fig:mitotic-domains).

+The positions are the canonical between MD2/MD7 for btd prd, eve is similar but different.
+More anterior position for btd/eve between MD1 and MD9/5. btd also shows a rare in between MD7/6.
+And btd eve show a more posterior fold at the posterior of MD6 and trunk.

 <!--Ectopic folding coincides with area expansion of dividing cells-->